-GAIN Annual fee of 2% of average gross assets(1) GLAD Annual fee of 1.75% of average gross assets(1) GOOD Annual fee of 0.425% of Gross Tangible Real Estate(1)(2) LAND Annual fee of 0.60% of Gross Tangible Real Estate(1)(3)
+GAIN Annual fee of 2% of average gross assets(1) GLAD Annual fee of 1.75% of average gross assets(1) GOOD Annual fee of 0.425% of Gross Tangible Real Estate(1) LAND Annual fee of 0.60% of Gross Tangible Real Estate(1)(2)

-- (1) As defined in the applicable Advisory Agreement. - (2) Prior to the quarter ended June 30, 2020, GOOD's base management fee was 1.5% of total adjusted stockholders' equity. - (3) Prior to the quarter ended March 31, 2020, LAND's base management fee was 2% of total adjusted common equity; from April 1, 2020 through June 30, 2021, LAND's base management fee was 0.50% of Gross Tangible Real Estate.
+- (1) As defined in the applicable Advisory Agreement. - (2) From April 1, 2020 through June 30, 2021, LAND's base management fee was 0.50% of Gross Tangible Real Estate.

 Incentive fees are earned by the Adviser Subsidiary pursuant to a given Advisory Agreement when an Existing Gladstone Fund meets certain income or realized capital gains thresholds.
 Incentive fees are recognized as income when all contingencies, including realization of specified minimum hurdle rates, have been exceeded.
 By their nature incentive fees are more variable in amount and the timing of their recognition than are investment advisory fees.
-Through March 31, 2022, the Adviser Subsidiary has earned both income-based incentive fees as well as capital gains-based incentive fees.
+Through December 31, 2022, the Adviser Subsidiary has earned both income-based incentive fees as well as capital gains-based incentive fees.
 The following tables summarizes the basis for the incentive fee arrangements payable to the Adviser Subsidiary by each of the Existing Gladstone Funds as of the date of this prospectus:

-Income-Based Incentive Fee Capital Gains-Based Incentive GAIN All of the pre-incentive fee net investment income generated quarterly in excess of a hurdle rate of 1.75% of net assets up to 20% of certain net realized capital gains
+Income-Based Incentive Fee Capital Gains-Based Incentive GAIN All of the pre-incentive fee net investment 20% of certain net realized capital gains income generated quarterly in excess of a hurdle rate of 1.75% of net assets up to threshold of 2.1875% of net assets (7% to 8.75% annualized) and 20% of the pre-incentive fee net

-Income-Based Incentive Fee Capital Gains-Based Incentive threshold of 2.1875% of net assets (7% to 8.75% annualized) and 20% of the pre-incentive fee net investment income generated quarterly in excess of such 2.1875% threshold (8.75% annualized) GLAD Prior to April 1, 2020, all of the pre-incentive fee net investment income generated quarterly in excess of a hurdle rate of 1.75% of net assets up to a threshold of 2.1875% of net assets (7% to 8.75% annualized) and 20% of the pre-incentive fee net investment income in excess of such 2.1875% threshold (8.75% annualized).
-For the period from April 1, 2020 through March 31, 2022, all of the pre-incentive fee net investment income generated quarterly in excess of a hurdle rate of 2.00% of net assets up to a threshold of 2.4375% of net assets (8% to 9.75% annualized) and 20% of the pre-incentive fee net investment income in excess of such 2.4375 threshold (9.75% annualized).
-For the period from April 1, 2022 through March 31, 2023, all of the pre-incentive income generated quarterly in excess of a hurdle rate of 2.00% of net assets up to a threshold of 2.50% of net assets (10.00% annualized) and 20% of the pre-incentive fee net investment income in excess of such 2.50% threshold (10% annualized) 20% of certain net realized capital gains GOOD 15% of Core FFO (as defined in the applicable Advisory Agreement) generated quarterly in excess of a hurdle rate of 2% of adjusted stockholders' equity (8% annualized) 15% of certain net realized capital gains LAND All of funds from operations ("FFO") generated quarterly in excess of a hurdle rate of 1.75% of total adjusted common equity up to a threshold of 2.1875% of total adjusted common equity (7% to 8.75% annualized), plus 20% of FFO in excess of such 2.1875% threshold (8.75% annualized) 15% of certain net realized capital gains
+Income-Based Incentive Fee Capital Gains-Based Incentive investment income generated quarterly in excess of such 2.1875% threshold (8.75% annualized) GLAD For the period from April 1, 2020 through March 31, 2022, all of the pre-incentive fee net investment income generated quarterly in excess of a hurdle rate of 2.00% of net assets up to a threshold of 2.4375% of net assets (8% to 9.75% annualized) and 20% of the pre-incentive fee net investment income in excess of such 2.4375 threshold (9.75% annualized).
+20% of certain net realized capital gains GOOD 15% of Core FFO (as defined in the applicable Advisory Agreement) generated quarterly in excess of a hurdle rate of 2% of adjusted stockholders' equity (8% annualized)(1) 15% of certain net realized capital gains LAND All of the Pre-Incentive Fee funds from operations ("FFO") generated quarterly in excess of a hurdle rate of 1.75% of total adjusted common equity up to a threshold of 2.1875% of total adjusted common equity (7% to 8.75% annualized), plus 20% of FFO in excess of such 2.1875% threshold (8.75% annualized) 15% of certain net realized capital gains